-Workable's cognitive assessments follow a sophisticated methodology for scoring called IRT (Item Response Theory).
+Workable's cognitive assessments follow a sophisticated scoring methodology called IRT (Item Response Theory). 📄 For more information, you can review our Cognitive Assessments White Paper.

-Candidates are compared against the average performance of all candidates that have done these tests.
-In order to present results, a T-Score is used.
+Candidates are compared against the average performance of all candidates who have done these tests.
+To present results, a T-Score is used.

 - A score of 30 is a very low score, a performance similar to the lowest 2% of all candidates globally.